Every body has a story.

 Sometimes, though, that tale has been lost to time, the environment or circumstance, and it’s up to a specialized group of scientists to help dig up the truth.
 Enter forensic anthropologists, who analyze human remains to determine a person’s identity, along with the timing and manner of their death.
 One way these bone collectors get real-world training is at forensic anthropology research labs, better known as body farms.

-A&E Real Crime spoke with Katie Zejdlik, a biological anthropologist and collections and facility curator at Western Carolina University’s Forensic Osteology Research Station (FOREST) in Cullowhee, North Carolina, to find out what happens to us after we die, why researching dead bodies is important and why you might find a kebab skewer in the lab among the calipers and microscopes.
+A&E True Crime spoke with Katie Zejdlik, a biological anthropologist and collections and facility curator at Western Carolina University’s Forensic Osteology Research Station (FOREST) in Cullowhee, North Carolina, to find out what happens to us after we die, why researching dead bodies is important and why you might find a kebab skewer in the lab among the calipers and microscopes.

 What sort of work goes on at a body farm?